-Google has also discontinued products before the patent behind that product was granted, such as the one for the Google Directory.
+Google has also discontinued products before the patent behind that product was granted, such as the Google Directory.

 I’ve seen patent filings for things such as Google personalized results and Google Universal results before those were implemented, though usually not descriptive enough to let others know how to build those for themselves.
-The same with patents that provide changes to the way that something is displayed by Google.
-For example, how Google may sometimes assume that a query might be a request for a site search when the query includes an entity that Google has associated with a particular site – do a search for [spaceneedle hours], and you may see the first 8 results come from spaceneedle.com.
+The same with patents that provide changes to the way that Google displays something.
+For example, how Google may sometimes assume that a query might be a request for a site search when the query includes an entity that Google has associated with a particular site – search for [spaceneedle hours].
+You may see the first 8 results come from spaceneedle.com.

-Sometimes it can be almost impossible to tell if a process described in a patent filing was or is implemented, especially if the process described in the patent is one that might impact rankings or results but doesn’t leave much of a visible footprint that it was involved in those results.
+Sometimes, it can be almost impossible to tell if a process described in a patent filing was or is implemented, especially if the process described in the patent might impact rankings or results but doesn’t leave much of a visible footprint it was involved in those results.

 Many of Google’s patent filings involving Local Search seem to be very descriptive of how Google’s local search has developed over time as well.

-Matt is right – don’t take the existence of a patent as present day proof that Google is actively doing what is described within the patent.
-But don’t ignore what you can learn from the patent, especially if it raises a lot of questions that you can explore and experiment with, and use to help understand the search engine better.
+Matt is right – don’t take the existence of a patent as present-day proof that Google is actively doing what is described within the patent.
+But don’t ignore what you can learn from the patent, especially if it raises many questions that you can explore and experiment with and use to help understand the search engine better.

-But don’t discount the value of patents to provide some insights into what the search engine might be doing, or had possibly been doing in the past, or to provide questions and ideas to explore.ï»¿
+But don’t discount the value of patents to provide insights into what the search engine might be doing, or had possibly been doing in the past, or provide questions and ideas to explore. ï»¿

 It’s not such a subtle hint when Google starts filing lots of continuation and related patents on certain topics either.
 For instance, The Agent Rank patent has had 2 continuation patents filed on it already, which tells us that it may just have some continuing value.

-The Google “information retrieval through historical data” patent has had more than a dozen continuation patents filed in its wake, and while “length of domain registration” was one of many items it originally covered, that one isn’t listed in the claims of any of the continuation patents, but other things are, and some of them more than once.
+The Google “information retrieval through historical data” patent has had more than a dozen continuation patents filed in its wake, and while “length of domain registration” was one of many items it originally covered, that one isn’t listed in the claims of any of the continuation patents.
+Still, other things are, and some of them more than once.

 Google’s Phrase-Based indexing patent has spawned three generations of continuation patents and related patents.
-It might not be implemented, but there are a bunch of people who have worked on patents that show a significant amount of detail in how they would implement different aspects of it. ï»¿
+It might not be implemented, but many people have worked on patents that show a significant amount of detail in how they would implement different aspects of it. ï»¿

 Matt Cutts Granted and Pending Patents